 Running LangGraph API server on http://localhost:2024

-This starts the graph server on port 2024 and opens the local LangGraph developer console.
+This starts the graph server on port 2024 and opens the local LangGraph console.

 Step 2: Running the Frontend UI Web App